Office: 307B Stone Hall

 Field Of Study:

 Social and Cultural Geography, Urban and Recreational Planning, Sustainable and Active Transportation, Identity and Place Studies

-Dr. Sullivan is currently working on research projects that involve active transportation and urban planning issues at Black Rock City (the Burning Man Festival) and a "re-thinking" of the design and implementation of more equitable streetscapes in Missoula.
-His work, which incorporates a combination of qualitative and quantitative methods, involves collecting data that helps to better understand users' behaviors within these mostly public spaces.
-He is also beginning work with faculty at Montana State University's Department of Architecture, as well as city planners in Montana, in identifying problems and providing solutions for complex planning issues that pertain specifically to mountain communities.
-In addition, Dr. Sullivan continues to work on research from his dissertation on Irish ethnicity, he is also studying the effects of improved engineering methods in the aftermath of the Haiti earthquake, and he is beginning work on the effectiveness of multi-modal transportation use and the symbiotic relationship between bicycle touring, healthy lifestyles, and the 'Slow Foods' movement in Europe.
+Dr. Sullivan is currently working on research projects that involve active transportation and urban planning issues at Black Rock City (the Burning Man Festival) and a "re-thinking" of the design and implementation of more equitable streetscapes in Missoula, Montana.
+His work, which incorporates a combination of qualitative and quantitative methods, involves collecting data that helps to better understand users' behaviors within mostly public spaces in hopes of encouraging better and more innovative planning and design.
+Along with these projects, he recently began a study that involves social and cultural aspects of planning with regard to sustainablity and sustainable practices in smaller, mountain communities throughout the Mountain West region in the US.

 GPHY121S - Introduction to Human Geography

 GPHY 385 - Field Techniques

 GPHY 421 Sustainable Cities

 - M.A., Geography, The University of Montana 1995